MicrosoftDocs/azure-stack-docs/azure-stack/user/virtual-network-peering.md

 ### Permissions

-Please ensure that when creating peerings with VNETs in different subscriptions and Azure AD tenants, the accounts have the **Contributor** role is assigned.
-Additionally, a user interface capability for peering between different Azure AD tenants is not available.
+Please ensure that when creating peerings with VNETs in different subscriptions and Azure AD tenants, the accounts have the **Contributor** role assigned.
+Additionally, there is no user interface capability for peering between different Azure AD tenants.
 You can use Azure CLI and PowerShell to create the peerings.

 ## Virtual network peering frequently asked questions (FAQ)